NazaGonella/nazagonella.github.io/posts/utf-encoding/utf-encoding.md

 <article>

-## Decoding the UTFs
+## Decoding UTFs

 December 03, 2025

 ---

 I recently started building a JSON parser in C as a small project.
-I added support for all data types, except for Unicode escape characters: JSON accepts values such as `\u0041` if you don't feel like manually copy-pasting them.
+I added support for all data types, except for Unicode escape characters: JSON accepts values such as `\u03C0` if you don't feel like manually copy-pasting the character with code point `U+03C0`.
 When it came time to add them to my parser, I realized encoding Unicode characters wasn't as simple as I had expected.

 So I decided to dive deep into Unicode and its encodings, and write about what I learned in the process.
 I found that UTF is a topic some people don't bother to learn about, as it's often not relevant to the average programmer, but hopefully you'll pick something up along the way.